-The ascertained effect of low thermal comfort environment on "decreased productivity" and "fatigue-boredom" in employees of the two countries coincide with the findings of previous studies.
+The ascertained effect of a low thermal comfort environment on "decreased productivity" and "fatigue-boredom" in employees of the two countries coincide with the findings of previous studies.

-According to the DEA results, which examine the relative effects of the main elements affecting thermal comfort in buildings, experts in both countries agree that the factor with the highest influence on the thermal comfort conditions for multi-storey building employees is "the external insulation elements of the building".
-For Turkey, "factors affecting indoor air conditioning" also has a high level of effectiveness.
-Whereas the second most effective factor in Kuwait is the "building's internal insulation" properties.
+According to the DEA results, which examine the relative effects of the main elements affecting thermal comfort in buildings, experts in both countries agree that the factor with the highest influence on the thermal comfort conditions for multistorey building employees is "the external insulation elements of the building".
+For Turkey, "factors affecting indoor air conditioning" also have an important level of effectiveness.
+In contrast, the second most effective factor in Kuwait is the "building internal insulation" properties.
 In Turkey, the efficiency scores of all factors except "external insulation" are higher than in Kuwait.
-Internal and external insulation applications seem to be much more important in terms of balancing thermal comfort in www.czasopisma.pan.pl multi-storey buildings buildings compared to other criteria, in both countries.
+Internal and external insulation applications seem to be much more important in terms of balancing thermal comfort in multistorey buildings compared to other criteria, in both countries.

 Inappropriate thermal conditions also have negative effects on employee health.
-For this reason, when providing the thermal comfort conditions in high-rise business buildings, proper architectural design and engineering practices related to climatic conditions should be adhered to, appropriate materials should be used in inside and outside insulation of the building, and the experiences of employees and occupational health and safety experts should be heeded.
-Thermal comfort is a multidimensional issue that includes many branches of science such as health, management, psychology and statistics, as well as various engineering fields.
+For this reason, when providing thermal comfort conditions in high-rise business buildings, proper architectural design and engineering practices related to climatic conditions should be adhered to, appropriate materials should be used in the interior and exterior insulation of the building, and the experiences of employees and occupational health and safety experts should be heeded.
+Thermal comfort is a multifaceted issue that includes many branches of science such as health, management, psychology, and statistics, as well as various engineering fields.
 When the occupational health aspect of the issue is evaluated together with climatic design principles, multidisciplinary practices become important in creating optimized thermal conditions for employees.